armory/docs-cdaas/content/en/get-started/lambda/index.md

 You need to store your AWS Lambda function as a zip file in an S3 bucket, and S3 bucket needs to be in the same region you deploy to.

 For this guide you are going to need to create S3 buckets in four regions, us-east-1, us-east-2, us-west-1, and us-west-2 .
-We will reference these buckets as <my-bucket-prefix>-<region> (i.e <my-bucket-prefix>-us-west-1 )
+You reference these buckets as `<my-bucket-prefix>-<region>` (i.e `<my-bucket-prefix>-us-west-1` ).

 Create each bucket by entering <my-bucket-prefix>-<region> into the Bucket Name field.
 Use the default values for the rest of the fields.